Dégénération: Chart performance

-Although it received negative reviews, the single, after just a few hours, climbed to number one on the French singles download chart, very far ahead of the number two in terms of sales.
-In spite of the lack of substantial promotion, there were 4,998 digital downloads on the three first days.
-However, the week after, "Dégénération" dropped to number eight with 2,028 downloads, then to number ten with 1,769 downloads, and was only number 25 in its fourth week with 940 downloads.
-It continued to drop on the chart, but gained 35 places and reached number ten, with 1,450 downloads, when the album was released in late August, but began again to drop rather quickly the weeks after.
+Despite negative reviews and a lack of substantial promotion, "Dégénération" climbed to number one on the French download chart in a few hours, very far ahead of the number two in terms of sales, with 4,998 downloads in the three first days.
+However, it dropped to number eight the next week with 2,028 downloads, then to number ten with 1,769 downloads, and was number 25 in its fourth week with 940 downloads.
+It continued to drop but gained 35 places and reached number ten, with 1,450 downloads, when the album was released in late August, then dropped rather quickly the weeks.
 It fell off the top 50 after 13 weeks.

-In France, the single went straight to number one on the SNEP chart on 23 August, selling 27,401 units, which was the highest weekly sales of 2008 for a number-one single in France, and it marked return to number-one single since last single "XXL", released in 1995.
-It dropped to number two the week after with 8,495 sales, then to number five with 4,891 sales.
-Then it fell off the top ten and totaled 17 weeks in the top 50 and 41 weeks in the top 100, which is to date the singer's longest chart running of a single in this country.
-The song also reached number ten on the club chart, number 16 on the television airplay chart and number 51 on the airplay chart.
+On the French Physical Chart, "Dégénération" debuted at number one on the chart edition of 23 August, selling 27,401 units, which was the highest weekly sales of 2008 in France, thus marked for Farmer a return at number-one since her 1995 single "XXL"; then it was number two with 8,495 sales, then number five with 4,891 sales.
+It counted three weeks in the top ten, 17 weeks in the top 50 and 41 weeks in the top 100, which is Farmer's longest single chart trajectory in France.
+"Dégénération" also reached number ten on the Club Chart, number 16 on the TV Airplay Chart and number 51 on the Airplay Chart.